Zumanjaro: Drop of Doom: Opening

 Zumanjaro: Drop of Doom was first slated to open originally during the Memorial Day Weekend of 2014.
 Two weeks before opening the new attraction along with the reopening of Kingda Ka, Six Flags Great Adventure delayed its opening due to the weather during the construction of the ride with its extreme heights.
 Despite the delayed opening in late May, Kingda Ka reopened only during the weekends of the summer until the opening of the drop tower.
 On June 26, 2014, Six Flags Great Adventure announced the opening of the new attraction for the Fourth of July holiday weekend.
 Hours before the soft-opening of Zumanjaro: Drop of Doom on July 2, 2014, the theme park delayed the opening of the drop tower again for the second time.
 Six Flags Great Adventure stated that the state of New Jersey had not granted the park the operating permit to open the new drop tower.
 However, two days after the second delayed opening, the park opened the ride to the public on July 4, 2014.

+Closure

+After operating sporadically in the Spring and early Summer of 2024, the park closed Zumanjaro for the season unusually early, with little explanation.
+In late summer of 2024, rumors began circulating regarding the potential removal of Kingda Ka and Zumanjaro.
+On November 14, 2024, Six Flags announced that Kingda Ka would be "retired" in order to make way for a “multi-world-record-breaking launch roller coaster".
+The park later confirmed that the drop tower had also closed.

+Zumanjaro and Kingda Ka were demolished on February 28, 2025.